Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Abstract

 \section{Abstract}

-In this paper, we study a stochastic strongly convex optimization problem and propose three classes of variable sample-size stochastic first-order methods including the standard stochastic gradient descent method, its accelerated variant, and the stochastic heavy ball method.
-In the iterates of each scheme, the unavailable exact gradients are approximated by averaging across an increasing batch size of sampled gradients.
-We prove that when the sample-size increases geometrically, the generated estimates converge in mean to the optimal solution at a geometric rate.
-Based on this result, we provide a unified framework to show that the rescaled estimation errors converge in distribution to a normal distribution, in which the covariance matrix depends on the Hessian matrix, covariance of the gradient noise, and the steplength.
-If the sample-size increases at a polynomial rate, we show that the estimation errors decay at the corresponding polynomial rate and establish the corresponding central limit theorems (CLTs).
-Finally, we provide an avenue to construct confidence regions for the optimal solution based on the established CLTs, and test the theoretic findings on a stochastic parameter estimation problem.
+In this paper, we consider a strongly convex stochastic optimization problem and propose three classes of variable sample-size stochastic first-order methods: (i) the standard stochastic gradient descent method; (ii) its accelerated variant; and (iii) the stochastic heavy ball method.
+In each scheme, the exact gradients are approximated by averaging across an increasing batch size of sampled gradients.
+We prove that when the sample-size increases geometrically, the generated estimates converge in mean to the optimal solution at a geometric rate for schemes (i) -- (iii).
+Based on this result, we provide central limit statements whereby it is shown that the rescaled estimation errors converge in distribution to a normal distribution with the associated covariance matrix dependent on the Hessian matrix, covariance of the gradient noise, and the steplength.
+If the sample-size increases at a polynomial rate, we show that the estimation errors decay at a corresponding polynomial rate and establish the associated central limit theorems (CLTs).
+Under certain conditions, we discuss how both the algorithms and the associated limit theorems may be extended to constrained and nonsmooth regimes.
+Finally, we provide an avenue to construct confidence regions for the optimal solution based on the established CLTs and test the theoretical findings on a stochastic parameter estimation problem.